ajtudela/laser_segmentation/README.md

 #### Building

-To build from source, clone the latest version from the main repository into your catkin workspace and compile the package using
+To build from source, clone the latest version from the main repository into your colcon workspace and compile the package using

 	cd colcon_workspace/src
 	git clone https://github.com/ajtudela/laser_segmentation.git -b humble